-Is The Model S Still "One Of The Safest Cars In America?"
+Is The Model S Still 'One Of The Safest Cars In America?'
 The IIHS Doesn't Think So...

-NHTSA does not publish a star rating above 5, however safety levels better than 5 stars are captured in the overall Vehicle Safety Score (NYSEARCA:VSS) provided to manufacturers, where the Model S achieved a new combined record of 5.4 stars.
+NHTSA does not publish a star rating above 5, however safety levels better than 5 stars are captured in the overall Vehicle Safety Score (VSS) provided to manufacturers, where the Model S achieved a new combined record of 5.4 stars.

 The now-removed blog post went on to boast "the Model S refused to turn over via the normal methods" and "when testing how much force it would take to crush the roof of a Model S, the Model S roof broke the machine."
 While these are impressive sound bites, they do not back the claim that the Model S is the 'safest in America' - especially considering the Model S did not yet have active safety features such as accident avoidance and lane departure warnings and the first IIHS Model S crash test released this morning showed the Model S P100D was rated only 'acceptable' for roof strength.
 In fact, Tesla chose not to submit a Model S to the Insurance Institute for Highway Safety (IIHS) for testing until recently, arguably because active safety features are required to be selected as a Top Safety Pick+ and it probably wouldn't look good if the 'safest car in America' wasn't an IIHS Top Safety Pick+.
 Tesla's blog post irked the NHTSA enough to prompt a rare public response, part of which is quoted below: